 In 1796, Clark returned home to manage his family’s estate.
 Seven years later, Lewis chose him to embark on an epic excursion that would help shape America’s history.

-Spain’s acquisition didn’t have a major impact since they still allowed the United States to travel the Mississippi River and use New Orleans as a trade port – until, that is, Napoleon Bonaparte took power in France in 1799 and wanted to regain France’s former territory in the United States.
+Initially, Spain’s acquisition didn’t have a major impact since it still allowed the United States to travel the Mississippi River and use New Orleans as a trade port.
+Then Napoleon Bonaparte took power in France in 1799 and wanted to regain France’s former territory in the United States.

 Even before negotiations with France were finished, Jefferson asked Congress to finance an expedition to survey the lands of the so-called Louisiana Purchase and appointed Lewis as expedition commander.